 If you didn't receive any stolen money from mail or wire fraud, a conviction would depend on whether the authorities can prove that you were involved in the illegal activity.
 In other words, did you conspire with others to become involved in some sort of illegal activity?

 When it comes to conspiracy theory in mail and wire fraud cases, this allows the authorities to cast a much wider net to catch people.
-Not everybody has to do every aspect of the conspiracy.
-For instance, if someone mails drugs from one state to another, and the person mailing the drugs has an agreement with the person who's receiving the drugs, both parties can be charged for mail and wire fraud.
+Not everyone has to be involved in every aspect of the conspiracy.
+For instance, if someone mails drugs from one state to another, and the person mailing the drugs has an agreement with the person who's receiving the drugs, both parties can be charged with mail and wire fraud.

 Since both parties know that the illegal drugs are going to be sent, and even though each person doesn't do every aspect of the crime, because of the conspiracy theory, both parties can be charged equally in that scenario.